-Once again, the full texts of Robinson, Rowe and Hornung, including bibliographies, can be accessed here
+Once again, the full texts of Robinson, Rowe and Hornung, including bibliographies, can be accessed here.

 [n.b.
 I had another moment of paper-writing panic this morning as I asked myself what I have to say about any of this.
 The single biggest provocation to this writer's-panic is that - if I were to wonder, apropos any of these three authors, where the scholarly considerations of the spread (and transformation?) of the commodity form are and whether they ask how it does or does not reflect the spread of specifically US economic power, or whether it derives rather from the "global market" directly - if I ask this or feel that none of the texts that I am looking at seem to indicate any interest in this question - I am thrown back on my inhibiting conditions (or perhaps my "horizon of impossibility").
 That is, I've no scholarly right to find fault for this lack unless I am certain it is a lack.
 As such, I would have to know the field I am looking at well enough to make that judgment.
 But as noted before, I am none of these things: an americanist, historian, etc. This is simply not my field, ergo, on what platform do I stand to offer a critical response?
 If I cannot, somehow, answer this question, I do not know how I can do much more than the squeeze out more of the sorts of loads you can read below.
 (Same convention as before btw, Robinson's text will be inset and of a different color than my own).]